j-elliott1/ops-scenario-solutions/README.md

 - Real-world-ready operational playbooks

 > ⚠️ These are **conceptual deliverables** based on hypothetical scenarios and should not be reused for commercial or organizational gain without consent.
-> ## Scenario Source
+>

-The three scenarios showcased in this repository were provided as part of a professional assessment task.
-The original scenario prompts document is included in this repository for transparency.
+## Why This Repo?
+These were originally completed as part of a professional assessment exercise.
+Rather than let them sit idle, I'm sharing them to demonstrate my analytical skills, operations knowledge, and practical documentation abilities.

 ---